muhammedjamsheer/Angular/Basics.md

   The ngFor is an Angular structural directive, which repeats a portion of the HTML template once per each item from an iterable list.

   * __ngSwitch__
   The ngSwitch directive lets you add/remove HTML elements depending on a match expression. ngSwitch directive used along with ngSwitchCase and ngSwitchDefault.

+   __2.Attribute  Directive__
+   An Attribute or style directive can change the appearance or behavior of an element.

+   Commonly used Attribute directives are ngModel, ngClass ,ngStyle

+  * __ngModel__
+  The ngModel directive is used the achieve the two-way data binding.